PriscillaAnnor-Gyamfi/Patients-Emergency-Room-Visit-Report/README.md

 - <b>Filter for Visit Moments (AM/PM): Allows users to filter patient visits based on visit moments, distinguishing between visits occurring in the morning (AM) and afternoon/evening (PM).</b>

 <h2>Key Findings</h2>

-- <b>The year 2017 stands out with the highest revenue, totaling 3.85 million dollars, which accounts for 40.79% of the total revenue generated between 2016 and 2018.</b>
-- <b>April emerges as the month with the highest revenue, reaching 1.35 million dollars, while December records the lowest revenue at 0.52 million dollars.
-This pattern could be attributed to increased bike purchases during the spring and summer seasons.</b>
-- <b>New York, NY leads in revenue, generating 5.83 million dollars, representing 68% of the total revenue, followed by California, CA. Conversely, Texas, TX records the lowest revenue.
-The high population density in New York could contribute to its dominance in sales.</b>
-- <b>Baldwin Bikes store tops the revenue chart with 67.91%, followed by Santa Cruz Bikes store at 20.87%, and Rowlett Bikes store with 11.22%.
-The location of Baldwin Bikes in New York likely contributes to its higher revenue.</b>
-- <b>Among the bike categories, Mountain bikes dominate sales, constituting 35.33% of total revenue, while Children bikes contribute the least at 3.82%.</b>
-- <b>Pamelia Newman emerges as the top customer, with a total revenue of $37.80K.</b>
-- <b>Marcelene Boyer stands out as the top Sales Rep, generating a total revenue of $2.94 million.</b>

-<h2>Key Findings</h2>